Hostess At Heart

 Strawberry Kuchen Recipe – Easy Fruit Dessert

-Strawberry Kuchen Recipe has a thin sweet dough layered with fresh strawberries and topped with creamy custard.
+Strawberry Kuchen Recipe has a sweet buttery dough layered with juicy fresh strawberries and topped with creamy custard.
 You’ll love this easy Strawberry Dessert.

 Top down view of slices of strawberry kuchen.
 One slice is on a cake stand and another slice is on a maroon plate.
 A corner shows a partial pie tin filled with kuchen.
 Strawberries are scattered about the photo.